 The main originality of the HyperPro system is the possibility to use views and projections instead of the full text.
-In fact, very quickly, the document grows and becomes untractable.
-The synchronized views approach helps the user to write the program.
+In fact the document grows and becomes intractable very quickly.
+The HyperPro's synchronized views approach helps the user to write the program.
 Four basic views are provided corresponding to the items in a predicate definition: the comments view (Definition), the type view (Types), the assertion view (Assertions) and the program view (packet).

 The program view offers the possibility to program directly, as usual, with the editing help of syntactic menus.
-Each view corresponds to a window with the corresponding information only, but concerning all the defined relations in the document.
-All the views are synchronized in such a way that when pointing for example to a clause of a predicate definition in the "program view" the corresponding informal definition is selected in the "comment view" and the other views.
+Each view corresponds to a window with the pertinent information only, but concerning all the defined relations in the document.
+All the views are synchronized in such a way that when pointing, for example, to a clause of a predicate definition in the "program view", the corresponding informal definition is selected in the "comment view" and also in the other views.

 Projections are views corresponding to selected portions of text which are gathered into a single window.
 The selection criterion is on the same basis as for a "grep" function.
 There is also the possibility to open a view of the index.
 The combination of all these views offers great possibilities of navigation and facilitate construction, consultation and maintainance of the program/document.

-5.4 Document Exportations: interfaces
+5.4 Document Exportation: interfaces

 The purpose of the system is not just to write a program but also to test it or to make some experimentation with it.
 Therefore there are possibilities of exportation.
-Two kinds of program exportations have been considered: syntactic one and global one.
-The first one is used to test the syntax of lines of code: the user may select some lines and a language (Prolog or clp(fd) for example) and the system runs the corresponding compiler on the considered code and reports syntactic errors.
+Two kinds of program exportation have been considered: syntactic one and global one.
+The first one is used to test the syntax of lines of code: the user may select some lines and a language (Prolog or CLP(fd), for example) and the system runs the corresponding compiler on the considered code and reports syntactic errors.

-The global program exportation consists, for example, of selecting a goal or a portion of text and a language, and the system create a file with the corresponding program (built from the current versions) and opens a window running the corresponding processor and consulting the program.
+The global program exportation consists, for example, of selecting a goal or a portion of text and a language, and the system create a file with the corresponding program (built from the current versions) and opens a window to run the corresponding processor and to inspect the program.

-Finally Thot offers also the possibility to define sophisticated applications.
+Finally Thot also offers the possibility to define sophisticated applications.
 In particular interfaces with proof systems are possible.
-In that case there is a possibility to export assertions with the purpose to run a proof system and thus to report in the text the results of the validation activity.
-We intend in particular to make integrations with the LDS2 system [30] and the theorem prover SEQUOIA [10].
+In this case, there is the possibility to export assertions with the purpose to run a proof system and, thus, to report in the program documentation text the results of the validation activity.
+We intend to integrate the HyperPro prototype with the LDS2 system [30] and with the theorem prover SEQUOIA [10].